top of page

 All of my mother’s family — all of her relatives — were in the Gulag.
 They were among the first revolutionaries of Azerbaijan, Bolsheviks.
 They were all imprisoned; very few returned.

 I was four or five years old when I heard that “our people are coming back.”
 It was 1956.
 In reality, no one returned.
-But there was a wild tension in the family — that Aunt Taya would return, that Uncle Syoma would return, that someone else would return.
+But there was a wild tension in the family — that Aunt would return, that Uncle Syoma would return, that someone else would return.
 No one did.

 For me, it was a terrifying puzzle: where had all these people gone?